DavidTausend/consulting/README.md

 ### Content

+#### Final Thoughts

+#### Challenges

+- Integrating various services like Cloudinary and Heroku required a good understanding of the APIs and deployment processes.
+- Ensuring the application is responsive and accessible was a continuous process, involving multiple rounds of testing and refinement.

 #### External Articles and Guides

 The development of this project was greatly aided by various external resources that provided guidance and insights: